• Skip to main content

 • Bacon – crisp, smoky bacon is my meat of choice for this recipe.
 It is called Spinach and Bacon Quiche for a reason!
 Feel free to substitute ham, Canadian bacon, or sausage.

-• Cherry tomatoes – the addition of red tomatoes and green spinach makes each slice of this quiche a kaleidoscope of color and very appealing.
+• Cherry tomatoes – adding red tomatoes and green spinach makes each slice of this quiche a kaleidoscope of color and very appealing.
 Of course, you can easily substitute broccoli, mushrooms, asparagus, caramelized onions, etc.

 • Cheese – I used gruyere in this recipe because I love its rich nutty flavor.
 However, you could easily use swiss, manchego, gouda, cheddar, or fontina.
 Use what cheese or combination of cheeses you have on hand or what you like.